Newsletter

 Adjournment

-• Meeting concluded with the Lord’s Prayer.
+The meeting concluded with prayer and the Lord’s Prayer.